CASP-Systems-BU/Gadget/README.md

     cd src
 ```

-To run gadget, you can use one of our config files provided in `configs` folder and run Gadget by `./gadget config.txt`
+3. To run gadget, you can use one of our config files provided in `configs` folder and run Gadget by `./gadget config.txt`.
 This example generates the state access workload for a tumbling window operator.
 The results go to a file named `gadget.log`.
 Note that to evaluate a KV store using Gadget, the KV store must be installed on the system.

 # Major Claims